Balance Sheet Items Classifications

 Shareholder’s Equity

-Shareholder’s Equity is the difference between the Firm’s Assets and liabilities.
+Shareholder's Equity is the difference between the Firm's Assets and liabilities.
 It is a residual value to its shareholders.
-Shareholders’ Equity mainly consists of Share Capital and Retained Earnings.
+Shareholders' equity mainly consists of Share Capital and Retained Earnings.

 #14 – Paid-in Capital

 Paid-in capital is the value of shares that the company has made by issuing shares to its shareholders.
 Shares can be of 2 types Common Stock and Preferred Stock.
 Preferred Stockholders have preferential rights to assets for the company before common shareholders.
 Stocks have a very negligible par value.
-Their additional paid-in capital is the difference between the value at which the company sells to shareholders and par value.
+Their additional paid-in capital is the difference between the value the company sells to shareholders and par value.

 #15 – Retained Earnings